 Trapped in a mysterious hospital, you’ll have to rely on your wits and reflexes to solve puzzles while running and hiding from deadly monsters.

-Set during the late 1970s, it sees you controlling Alicia, a young woman who manages to survive after the bus she was traveling on crashes in the American wilderness.
+Set during the late 1970s, it sees you controlling Alicia, a young woman who manages to survive after the bus she was traveling on crashes in the remote American wilderness.

 Players are given the option of using either a fixed camera with tank controls or a third-person tracking camera with over-the-shoulder aiming during combat.